 We drove five hours out of our way to eat pie for breakfast in Pie Town, New Mexico.

 That’s right: instead of driving one hour from our starting point in Socorro to our destination, Albuquerque, we spent an extra half a day in the car just to eat pie for breakfast.
 Our decision begets a few questions: are we crazy?
 Couldn’t we find more conveniently located pie along our route?
 Was it worth it?
-The answer to all three questions is, of course, yes—and they were all factors in how Pie Town became a breakfast destination, an educational session, and a new favorite experience in one single morning.The reason Pie Town was added to our recent road trip itinerary was all thanks to my mother.
+The answer to all three questions is, of course, yes—and they were all factors in how Pie Town became a breakfast destination, an educational session, and a new favorite experience in one single morning.The reason this small town was added to our recent road trip itinerary was all thanks to my mother.
 Just a few years ago, while chatting about places on our bucket lists, my mom nonchalantly said, “I want to visit Pie Town.”

 “What is Pie Town?”
 I asked, assuming it was the cute name of a new local bakery.